Co-parenting, education & school

 • Be asked to give consent - such as to the child taking part in school trips (the school does not however need the consent of both parents and where a residence or child arrangement order is in place, will abide by the decision of the resident parent)

-• Be informed about meetings involving the child - such as a governors’ meeting on the child’s exclusion As parents you should agree moving to a different school together.
-If agreement cannot be reached then amicable offers negotiation sessions to help resolve specific issues.
+• Be informed about meetings involving the child - such as a governors’ meeting on the child’s exclusion.
+As parents, you should agree moving to a different school together.
+If agreement cannot be reached, then amicable offers negotiation sessions to help resolve specific issues.
 Government guidance says that a school can refuse a place to a child if there is a dispute between parents and wait until the dispute has been settled by the court.

 Here are some questions and considerations to work through: